OpenDevEd/bominator/README.md

 ```
 Files ending in jlcpcb.csv will be generated.

-Note: If you have set an LCSC value in the schematic, Kicad 7 doesn't seem to export this in the bom.
+Note: If you have set an LCSC value in the schematic, Kicad 7 PCB editor doesn't seem to export this in the bom.
+You need to export from the schematic editor, using one of the custom export scripts.
+E.g Arturo, etc.
-Therefore, those items need to be set manually.
-Any tips on how to fix this (and whether it can be fixed
-are appreciated).

 (Note that you'll need to install some perl packages for this to work.
 If you're not familiar with perl, search for 'how to install a perl module'.)